AdobeDocs/experience-manager-65.es-ES/help/assets/media-handlers.md

      * * @return the number of words in the string
      * */
     private long wordCount(String text) {
-     // We need to keep track of the last character, if we have two whitespaces in a row we don't want to double count.
+     // We need to keep track of the last character, if we have two whitespaces in a row we do not want to double count.
      // The starting of the document is always a whitespace. boolean prevWhiteSpace = true;
      boolean currentWhiteSpace = true;